laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 <TimerSimulator />

 You can specify the `$duration` as an integer number of seconds or as a string e.g. '5 seconds', '30 minutes' or even '3 days'.
-Workflow can handle any duration.
+It can handle any duration.

 **Important:** Inside of a workflow, never use `Carbon::now()` or Laravel's `now()` to get the current time.
 Instead, use `Workflow\now()`, which returns the current time as seen by the workflow system.
 This is crucial because the actual time may not match your application's system clock.